SCRA State Laws: Comprehensive Guide for Legal Compliance

 D.C.
 Code §§ 42-3405.03a, 50-1401.02

-Nonresident service members don’t have to register motor vehicles if the service member is compliant with their resident state registration and licensing laws.
+Nonresident members don’t have to register motor vehicles, provided they comply with their resident state registration and licensing laws.

 Florida